-The findings of research by Kuusi (2017b), as part of the FIRSTRUN project, that uncertainty about the output gap has weakened the counter-cyclical effects of fiscal policy give cause for concern.
+The findings of research by Kuusi (2017b), derived from another work package of the FIRSTRUN project, that uncertainty about the output gap has weakened the counter-cyclical effects of fiscal policy give cause for concern.
 He also finds that the heterogeneity of experience has been considerable.
 Drawing on his finding, an obvious policy implication is to cast doubt on the wisdom of common rules.
 While he does not comment directly on what this might entail for reform of fiscal governance, Kuusi concludes that: